The Bankrate promise

 Property damage caused by animals, rodents or insects can be substantial, especially if not noticed right away.
-If you have experienced damage from pests in your home, you might wonder, does my homeowners insurance policy cover animal damage?”
+If you have experienced damage from pests in your home, you might wonder, does my homeowners insurance policy cover animal damage?
 In most cases, a homeowners insurance policy does not cover animal damage.
 However, there are some exceptions where animal damage may be covered, depending on the loss circumstances.

 How wild animals might damage your home

-Raccoons are known to get into chimneys and attics, causing extensive damage if not removed.
+- Raccoons: These creatures can cause damage if they get into chimneys and attics.
 They can tear up air ducts and tear and chew through paper insulation, wood and electrical wires.
 Raccoons will also leave feces and urine, which requires cleaning and should be done carefully to prevent the spread of disease.
 You can prevent raccoon damage by checking crawl spaces frequently and investigating any strange noises in your walls, ceilings or chimney.

-Some birds may not look like they could cause damage to your home, but you may be surprised.
-Woodpeckers, for example, could peck a hole into your siding and through the wood in your home.
-Once the wood is exposed, water could get into the home and cause damage.
+- Birds: Birds may not look like they could cause damage to your home, but you may be surprised.
+Woodpeckers, for example, can damage siding and potentially expose your home to the elements.
 If a bird gets inside, their feces and urine could also pose health problems, and they could damage insulation or other materials to make nests.

 How insects might damage your home

-Insects may be some of the smallest animals, but the damage they can cause over time could level your home.
-For example, some homeowners may ask, “Is carpenter ant damage covered by homeowners insurance?”
-Structural damage is a big concern with certain insects, and depending on the scenario and insurance company, it may or may not be covered by your homeowners insurance.
+Insects may be some of the smallest animals, but the damage they can cause over time could be devastating.
+Structural damage is a big concern with certain insects, and unfortunately, most insurance companies exclude damage from pests like termites.

-Carpenter ants are most common in the Northeastern states and the damage they cause can be mistaken for termite damage.
-Carpenter ants eat through soggy wood to make their nests, so if you notice them, then you likely have a water leak somewhere.
-Animal damage from carpenter ants is usually not covered by homeowners insurance, especially if the water damage is visible and was not taken care of.
-However, if carpenter ants caused a tree to fall on your home, which damages your dwelling and belongings, there may be coverage.
+- Ants: Carpenter ants are most common in the Northeastern states and the damage they cause can be mistaken for termite damage.
+Carpenter ants eat through soggy wood to make their nests and may indicate a larger water leak.
+Damage from carpenter ants is usually not covered by homeowners insurance, but if carpenter ants cause a tree to fall on your home, your dwelling coverage may provide coverage for the damage.

 Is pet damage covered by homeowners insurance?

-However, there is one coverage that will cover damage caused by your pet: personal liability.
-If your pet bites someone who is not a household member and causes injuries, your liability may cover their medical bills.
+However, there is one coverage that may cover damage caused by your pet: personal liability.
+If your pet bites someone who is not a household member and causes injuries, your liability insurance may cover their medical bills.
 If they sue you, the legal fees and representation could be covered as well.
 Read your homeowners insurance policy carefully, as there could be restrictions or exclusions for certain pets or breeds.
 This is why most home insurance companies require you to disclose any pets you own when you apply for coverage.
-If you own a pet, consider purchasing extra liability protection with a personal umbrella policy.
+If you own a pet, you might consider purchasing extra liability protection with a personal umbrella policy.